 - It will increase your calories bringing you closer to your weight gain goals

 - Certain meals can help improve your sleep quality

-Foods such cottage cheese, casein protein, Greek yoghurt, or just a glass of milk mixed with bulking powder can actually improve sleep quality, will increase your calories, and will increase your protein.
+Foods such as cottage cheese, casein protein, Greek yoghurt, or just a glass of milk mixed with bulking powder can actually improve sleep quality, will increase your calories and will increase your protein.
 Perfect for recovering from a hard workout too!

 Tip #9: Have Your Breakfast Ready The Night Before

 Most people skip breakfast because they don’t feel that they have enough time in the mornings to make themselves something.

 Which is why preparing it the night before is such a good idea.

 Now we’re not talking about frying an egg and leaving it to wait overnight.